SA7ANI/DABI/README.md

 * [Starry69](https://github.com/starry69) - For Skylee Fork.
 * [Skittle](https://github.com/Skittle) - For Stickers module and memes in extras module.
 * [1mavarick1](https://github.com/1maverick1) - For Introducing Global Mutes and other things.
-* [AyraHikari](https://github.com/AyraHikari) - for Reworked Welcome, Fed v2, Weather modules and some other stuffs.
+* [AyraHikari](https://github.com/AyraHikari) - For Reworked Welcome, Fed v2, Weather modules and some other stuffs.
 * [RealAkito](https://github.com/RealAkito) - For Reworked Federation, reverse search and other things.
-* [MrYacha](https://github.com/MrYacha) - for Welcome Security base, Connections and other things.
+* [MrYacha](https://github.com/MrYacha) - For Welcome Security base, Connections and other things.
-* [Skittle](https://github.com/Skittle) - For Memes and Sticker stuff.
 * [ATechnoHazard](https://github.com/ATechnoHazard) - For many stuffs.

 And to all other [contributors](https://github.com/SA7ANI/HinataHyuga/graphs/contributors) not listed here.